wavim/hilbert-tsp-bench/README.md

 Apart from the cycle-tour business that is neglectable, there are some serious drawbacks of the algorithm.
 In particular, it only worked so well on pla85900 because the points are fairly uniform in a square-ish region.
-For oher clusters of different shape and distribution, the algorithm could give terrible results.
-But if we know that a dataset have certain preferable properties prior, the algorithm could achieve amazing performance and ratio.
+For other clusters of different shape or distribution, the algorithm could give terrible results.
+But if we know prior that a dataset have certain preferable properties, the algorithm could achieve amazing performance and ratio.